hybrid-intelligence/gridworld/README.md

 Please follow the example structure as it is in the starter kit for the code structure.
 The different files and directories have following meaning:

-TODO

 ```
 .
-├── aicrowd.json                  # Submission meta information - add tags for tracks here
+├── aicrowd.json           # Set your username, IMPORTANT: set gpu to true if you need it
-├── apt.txt                       # Packages to be installed inside submission environment
+├── apt.txt                # Linux packages to be installed inside docker image
-├── requirements.txt              # Python packages to be installed with pip
+├── requirements.txt       # Python packages to be installed
-├── rollout.py                    # This will run rollouts on a batched agent
-├── test_submission.py            # Run this on your machine to get an estimated score
+├── local_evaluation.py    # Use this to check your agent evaluation flow locally
-├── run.sh                        # Submission entrypoint
-├── utilities                     # Helper scripts for setting up and submission
+├── evaluator/             # Contains helper functions for local evaluation
-│   └── submit.sh                 # script for easy submission of your code
+└── agents                 # Place your agents related code here
-├
+    ├── random_agent.py            # Random agent
+    ├── vector_agent.py            # IMPORTANT: Add your agent name here
+    ├── user_config.py              # IMPORTANT: Add your vector agent name here
+    └── aicrowd_wrapper.py          # helps the evaluation, best not to edit
 ```

 Finally, **you must specify an AIcrowd submission JSON in `aicrowd.json` to be scored!** See [How do I actually make a submission?](#how-do-i-actually-make-a-submission) below for more details.